bu-rcs/PkgAutoTest/README.md

   ```console
 nextflow pkgtest.nf --csv_input module8_list.csv  --errorStrategy terminate
   ```

+**Nextflow Process(es) are running forever**

+Use `qstat` to determine the job numbers of the stuck jobs.
+The job name will contain the module name and version number.
+Use `qdel job_number` to delete the job.
+It may take Nextflow a couple minutes to determine the job was deleted.
+Nextflow will most likely error this test and so the results will not be included in the report CSV file.

 ## Step 3 - Review the results
 When the Nextflow pipeline finishes, a CSV file containing the same name as the input CSV file, but with a "report_" prefix (e.g. report_module8_list.csv).
 The following are the column definitions for the CSV report: